This post originally appeared on The Exchange with Ed Stetzer.

 Americans not only sought the divine in the midst of disaster, but they also anchored themselves firmly to the idea of freedom.
 Freedom, at least from an American viewpoint, would include such ideals like democracy, rights, liberty, opportunity, and equality.
 And an attack on America, is an attack on freedom to pursue such ideals.

-Between COVID-19, the lockdowns, the negative effects of the lockdown on depression, suicide, abuse, children, and families, the economic roller-coaster, the murder of George Floyd, the tragic deaths of other black Americans at the hands of police, the heightened racial tension, the looting, rioting, and increased violence in American cities, the spewed conspiracy theories, the damaging effects of hurricane Laura, the wildfires ravaging the West, and the vitriolic political season, we find ourselves being terrorized by sin and its effects on and in the world.
+Between COVID-19, the lockdowns, the negative effects of the lockdown on depression, suicide, abuse, children, and families, the economic roller-coaster, the heightened racial tension, the spewed conspiracy theories, the damaging effects of hurricanes, wildfires, American politics, poor leadership, we find ourselves being terrorized by sin and its effects on and in the world.

-Just as America encountered piles of rubble on September 11, 2001, she now faces new piles of rubble in 2020.
+Just as America encountered piles of rubble on September 11, 2001, today, she now faces new piles of rubble.

-However, it seems Americans have different priorities and a shifting foundation from 19 years ago.
-Today in 2020—in the midst of the piles of rubble throughout the nation—there seems to be no agreement on priorities.
-The prioritization in the 2020 emergency seems to be more tribal and individualistic than patriotic and nationalistic.
+However, it seems Americans have different priorities and a shifting foundation from years ago.
+Today—in the midst of the piles of rubble throughout the nation—there seems to be no agreement on priorities.
+The prioritization today seems to be more tribal and individualistic than patriotic and nationalistic.
 And rather than unifying us as a nation, it is dividing us more and more.

 Nationally, it seems Americans aren’t clinging to the same foundation of freedom and the ideas therein.
 Politically, each side basically calls the other heretics, claiming that the other wants to destroy the fabric of America.
 Racially, there are some calling for the dismantling of the American system altogether since they see America as an inherently racist country.